In a Nutshell

 Retirement Debt

-Puerto Rico residents and retiree transplants to the island may find themselves with retirement debt.
-This occurs when their cost of living after retirement is too high and they are unable to make ends meet, causing them to go into retirement debt.
+Puerto Rico residents and retiree transplants to the island may find themselves with retirement debt once they start living on a fixed income.
+This occurs when their cost of living after retirement is too high, and they are unable to meet financial obligations, causing them to go into retirement debt.
 This can also be due to pension liabilities and mismanaged hedge funds.

 Puerto Rico Debt Relief Options